 How to Survive a Social Media Backlash

-Mar 21, 2019 | Social Media
+Jul 30, 2024 | Social Media

 Social Media Backlash

 If you are dealing with a specific customer's issue, attempt to move the conversation offline.
-Tone and intent are often lost in electronic communication, and people are more likely to act in a civilized manner when they are face-to-face or even over the phone.
+Tone and intent are often lost in electronic communication, and people are more likely to act in a civilized manner when they are face-to-face, or even over the phone.
 When a manager or owner reaches out personally to a customer, this increases the odds that you will actually be able to transform a dissatisfied person back into a loyal brand advocate.

 If you successfully move a problematic conversation offline, consider sharing a limited amount of detail with the larger community.
 For example, "We have reached out to 'Customer X' and are currently working to resolve their complaint.
 Thank you all for your concern, and we look forward to continuing to improve our customer service."